Orania: Territorial extension

 The town's territory originally covered 300 ha, and was expanded through a number of land acquisitions.

-In August 1991, the 2,300-hectare (5,700-acre) farm farm Vluytjeskraal 272 was added to Orania.
+In August 1991, the 2,300-hectare (5,700-acre) farm Vluytjeskraal 272 was added to Orania.
 It was divided into smaller farmsteads, and now grows pecan nuts, olives and fruit.

 Kambro Landbou Koöperatief is a legal entity established to buy land on Orania's behalf.
 In 2004–2005, the purchase of two farms located 20 km south of Orania, Nooitgedacht and Biesiebult, added 4000 ha to the town's territory.
 Biesiebult is a pasture, covering 2300 ha, and is used as grazing land for cattle.
 Nooitgedacht is a riverfront farm, located between Orania and Vanderkloof.
 It is used mostly for agriculture, with a smaller built-up area along the river bank.
 Kambro also own a 380 ha farm west of Orania.
 The Masada farmhouse opposite Orania, about 150 ha, was bought and proclaimed as an eco-park.

 Farm Vluytjeskraal Noord was bought by a group of Orania residents in 2011.
 Vygiesvlakte is a 2600 ha farm on the West Coast, near Groenriviermond.
 It was purchased around 2012.
 After the Vluytjeskraal Noord purchase, the town administration decided that developing the infrastructure of existing land should be the priority, though new land acquisitions were not ruled out.